adammeola01/give-parents/README.md

 #Give Parents
 <hr/>
-##revursively gives a JS object a "parent" property.
+##Recursively gives JS objects with a null property of "parent", the value of the object, which contains it.
 <hr/>
 ```javascript
 giveParents(someObject, function(){